vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/wcf/sso_clients.md

 </appSettings>
 ```

-Configure Jwt Behavior extension – Configure Jwt endpoint behavior which will get `Access_Token` and add it to the HTTP Headers before calling webservice
+Configure JWT Behavior extension – Configure JWT endpoint behavior which will get `Access_Token` and add it to the HTTP Headers before calling webservice

 ```xml
 <system.serviceModel>